 Jeuveau, produced by Evolus, is the first neurotoxin developed exclusively for cosmetic use.
 It is the most recent neurotoxin to be FDA-approved and is also called #newtox.
 Results from clinical studies showed that Jeuveau may take effect faster than other neurotoxins and may last longer for certain patients.

 During your consultation, your provider will put together a personalized treatment plan to help you achieve your cosmetic goals.
-We may recommend combining a neurotoxin treatment with other skin care treatments such as injectable fillers, chemical peels, or laser skin resurfacing.
+We may recommend combining a neurotoxin treatment with other skin care treatments such as dermal fillers and other injectables, chemical peels, or laser skin resurfacing.
 Together, we’ll chart a course for your ultimate enhancement.
 This may mean that we suggest a surgical procedure such as a facelift or eyelid surgery if it is better suited to your cosmetic goals.

 Educated at some of the most elite institutions in the country, Dr. David Stoker uses his highly advanced knowledge to ensure that each patient achieves beautiful, harmonious results — whether it's through a simple non-surgical procedure or a more advanced surgical transformation.
 Learn more about his unique credentials and his approach to plastic surgery.